-A VIOLEST STORM of Rain and Hail passed over our borough on last Sunday afternoon, which did considerable damage to the gardens, and must have injured the corn and wheat crops, more or less, wherever it extended.
+A VIOLENT STORM of Rain and Hail passed over our borough on last Sunday afternoon, which did considerable damage to the gardens, and must have injured the corn and wheat crops, more or less, wherever it extended.

-Rus-off .- As Mr. John McClelland, of this borough, was driving in a buggy up-street, on his return from the celebration in Bradford on the 4th, his horse took fright and ran off .--Mr. M'C. had with him his wife and child .-When opposite the jail, the affrighted animal turned quickly to the right, and after crossing the plank side-walk, Mr. McClelland succeeded in running him against the jail with such force as to throw him.
-The buggy was broken. and the horse received some injuries.
-It seems almost miraculous that Mr. M. and his | nal stwenty-four,' including boys and Amerifamily escaped without serious injury.
+RUN-OFF .- As Mr. John McClelland, of this borough, was driving in a buggy up-street, on his return from the celebration in Bradford on the 4th, his horse took fright and ran off .-Mr. M'C. had with him his wife and child .-When opposite the jail, the affrighted animal turned quickly to the right, and after crossing the plank side-walk, Mr. McClelland succeeded in running him against the jail with such force as to throw him.
+The buggy was broken, and the horse received some injuries.
+It seems almost miraculous that Mr. M. and his family escaped without serious injury.

 GREAT DEMOCRATIC MEETING .--- A grand "Rally" of the Democracy took place at the Court House in this Borough on the evening of the 4th of July.
-The gathering was immense ! there being actually twenty-four persons present, five of whom were Americans.
-The proceedings were of a little the raciest character.
+The gathering was immense! there being actually twenty-four persons present, five of whom were Americans, character.
 Judge Barrett was called upon and responded in a lengthy speech.
-We are of opinion, as His Honor himself intimated in the beginning of his remarks, that it was highly improper for him, occupying a position on the Judicial bench, to take an active part in poli-Lics.
-He, however, seemed to have soon forgotten this, and warming up, delivered himself of "that same old tune" he has been in with the harness, which caused the horse to the habit of playing for over a quarter of a run off.
-The buggy, striking a tree, was brocontury.
-Perhaps he had some Democratic ken to pieces, and the persons in it were blood in his veins that was troubling him, and, thrown out.
-The youngest lad, aged 5 years, the Buchanan, wished to let it out.
-The had his shoulder dislocated and his head and "large and respectable audience" was further face much bruised, and Mr. Brenner received entertained by Wm.
-A. Wallace, Esq.; and some severe bruises about the limbs.
-His Mr. Bartles, from "the Jarsies," was called other son and Mr. Thompson escaped with but upon and administered a dose that made the slight injuries.
-The horse was not found unfaithful squirm.
-He said he was just from the til the following day. land of Stockton, and was a warm personal friend of the Commodore, but as he had fallen into bad company, he now intended to support Buchanan.
-That before he came to Pennsylvania he supposed every person was for the "favorite son," but on his arrival in Huntingchanan men torte.
+We are of opinion, as His Honor himself intimated in the beginning of his remarks, that it was highly improper for him, occupying a position on the Judicial bench, to take an active part in politics.
+He, however, seemed to have soon forgotten this, and warming up, delivered himself of "that same old tune" he has been in the habit of playing for over a quarter of a century.
+Perhaps he had some Democratic like Buchanan, wished to let it out.
+The "large and respectable audience" was further entertained by Wm.
+A. Wallace, Esq.; and Mr. Bartles, from "the Jarsies," was called upon and administered a dose that made the faithful squirm.
+He said he was just from the land of Stockton, and was a warm personal friend of the Commodore, but as he had fallen into bad company, he now intended to support Buchanan.
+That before he came to Pennsylvania he supposed every person was for the "favorite son," but on his arrival in Huntingdon, where he first stopped, he found no Buchanan men there.
 He proceeded to Tyrone and found none there-came on to Philipsburg and found none there, but on getting in the stage at that point he actually found one man that had the courage to vote for Buchananand he was a Mr. Koontz from Clearfield county.
 That he was at length glad to meet with so large and enthusiastic an assembly of the supporters of Buchanan !
-"The faithful" tried ed the following named gentlemen said comhard to swallow the bitter pill, but it still mittee, William Stewart, Daniel Rhoads, and sticks in their "craws" and produces a choking sensation whenever it is alluded to .
-They'll choke worse yet before they get the "favorite son" entirely off their stomachs, and we very much fear, notwithstanding they are provided with a "pump," that they'll have to get either Fremont or Fillmore to work the sons interested in the prosperity of Clearfield handle.
-We have no doubt either of them could successfully perform the operation, and restore, not only them, but the country, to a injury to the rights, or without demanding of sound and healthy condition.
-THE FOURTH .- The S0th Anniversary of American Independence was celebrated at a number of places in this county.
-In Bradford township there was a fine celebration, between 800 and 1,000 persons being present.
-Several Sabbath Schools had joined, and together with the citizens generally, assembled on the old camp-ground, near Lowndsberry's, where appropriate addresses were delivered by Rev. Crowl and Rev. Bonewell and H. B. Swoope, Esq.
-A most excellent dinner had been prepared for the occasion, and was eaten with the liveliest relish.
-AT KYLERTOWN there was also a very spirited celebration, at which Mr. Isaac England acted as Marshall of the day.
-Eloquent addresses, appropriate to the occasion, were delivered by J. C. Brenner, and H. B. Swoope, Esqs.
-The proceedings were characterized by the utmost good feeling and harmony.
-In the evening, highway so long and profitably used, would conit was contemplated to have a brilliant display of fire-works.
-At CURWENSVILLE, we understand, there was an appropriate and interesting celebration, at which Rev. Mr. Still delivered the oration.
-It was well attended, and in the evening was wound up by a display of fire-works.
-MOUNT JOY CELEBRATION .- Agreeably to previous arrangement, the citizens of Mt.
-Joy, Paradise and Mt.
-Zion, met on the 4th at Mt.
-Joy.
-L. R. Carter was chosen President, John Shaw, Sr., Wm.
-Wallace, Wm.
-Ogden, A. G. Welch, John Owens, Hugh Orr, Martin Kline, John Young, Martin Nichols and George Carter, Vice Presidents, Richard Shaw and A. L. Ogden, Secretarics, and Nathaniel Rishel, Chief Marshall.
-After the officers had taken their seats, Mr. John W. Owens sung an anthem and delivered a prayer, and J. B. Shaw in common with us?
-The lumbermen ask no read the Declaration of Independence.
-An monopoly-no protection of any kind that appropriate address was then delivered by Mr. they do not award to others.
-They are com-Nathaniel Rishel.
-A sumptuous repast had been prepared for the occasion, and was heart- stream as to allow others to do the same ily partaken of by about two hundred and fifty with a common degreee of safety.
-All they persons.
-After dinner the assembly was again ask in return is that those who choose to called to order, and addressed by Mr. John to rait them together, and navigate the stream navigate it with round logs, be compelled W. Owens.
-A series of regular and a large in the same way.
-There is no hardship in this, fWe would here state that it is impossible to publish the toasts and speeches, of celebrations, as they would fill our entire paper for weeks.
+"The faithful" tried sticks in their "craws" and produces a choking sensation whenever it is alluded to .--They'll choke worse yet before they get the "favorite son" entirely off their stomachs and we very much fear, notwithstanding they are provided with a "pump," that they'll have to get either Fremont or Fillmore to work the handle.
+We have no doubt either of them could successfully perform the operation, and restore, not only them, but the country, to a sound and healthy condition.

+(We would here state that it is impossible to publish the toasts and speeches, of celebrations, as they would fill our entire paper for weeks.
 We trust this explanation will suffice as our excuse to all.]